-Yes, the bible is very clear that homosexually is sin, and yes God hates it (as He does ALL sin), and I am certainly NOT condoning any kind of sexual sin.
+Yes, the Bible is very clear that homosexuality is a sin, and yes God hates it (as He does ALL sin), and I am certainly NOT condoning any kind of sexual sin.
 It will NEVER truly satisfy the believer.
 But sexual sin of any kind is not an unforgivable sin, as religion might suggest.
 Religion assumes that if someone has accepted Christ then they immediately dispose of all struggles with sins.
-Well I have never met a single Christian that didn’t struggle with some kind of sin.
+Well, I have never met a single Christian that didn’t struggle with some kind of sin.
 No, not even one.
-Some overcome some struggles in a week, some a month, and some take 1, 5 or even 10+ years even partially overcome their personal fight against sin.
+Some overcome some struggles in a week, some a month, and some take 1, 5, or even 10+ years even partially overcome their personal fight against sin.
 Let’s be honest, some even die still struggling and desiring to overcome fleshly desires.

 Yes, God cares DEEPLY about behavior and wants us to avoid sin.
 Oh, and I am not just referring to homosexuality.
 Add in sex out of wedlock, lying, pride, and even disobedience to parents (see Romans 1:30) And because we all stumble in many ways He calls us not to conform to the world but instead to renew our minds.
 Meaning believe that we are new creations with new desires.
 He desires for us to listen to that voice that tells us our sin is not actually fulfilling us and seek the correct source.
 This is an act of love, not anger or wrath.
 All sin is a result of looking to the lie – the lie that promises it will somehow complete us.
 Bring us joy.
 But the believer ultimately finds himself empty when we grab onto the wrong solution.